-Anyone who has a mild to moderate snoring problem may want to consider this inexpensive option and perhaps move up to a better built model down the road.
+Anyone who has a mild to moderate snoring problem may want to consider this inexpensive option and perhaps move up to a better-built model down the road.

 One such product that I recommend is the Zquiet which costs a few dollars more but is well worth it.
 I own one of these and have had incredible results.
 Here’s an excellent comprehensive review that I wrote which highlights my experience using this product.

-The Zquiet is on of my favorites because it allows you to move your mouth freely to take a sip of water or even speak.
+The Zquiet is one of my favorites because it allows you to move your mouth free to take a sip of water or even speak.
 It’s quite compact and unlike the Snoremate, it doesn’t require you to boil and take an impression.
 I simply used mine straight out of the box without doing any modifications.
 Like all other mandibular advancement devices, it works the same by holding your lower jaw forward as you sleep to prevent your throat tissue from flopping around.

 Which mouthpiece should I buy?